Security Advisories

 Nodes could be subject to CPU and memory DoS when attacked by lots of distinct IPs.
 A fix was released on August 1st, 2020 in Bitcoin Core 0.20.1.

-Disclosure of censorship due to transaction re-request handling
+CVE-2024-52913 - Censorship due to transaction re-request handling

 Nodes could be prevented from seeing specific unconfirmed transactions by a malicious peer.
 A fix was released on January 14th, 2021 in Bitcoin Core 0.21.0.